 You buy I Bonds as a gift in two stages: buying and delivering.

-You must give the recipient’s name and Social Security Number in the buying stage.
-The recipient doesn’t need to have a TreasuryDirect account at this stage.
+You must give the recipient’s name and Social Security Number when you buy a gift.
+The recipient doesn’t need to have a TreasuryDirect account at this time.
 Only a personal account can buy or receive gifts.
 A trust or a business can neither buy a gift nor receive a gift.

 The recipient doesn’t know you bought a gift for them until you deliver the gift to them.
 This is analogous to bringing the gift from your closet when you visit family.
-The recipient must open a TreasuryDirect account to receive the delivery.
-You’ll need the recipient’s TreasuryDirect account number to deliver a gift.
+The recipient must have a TreasuryDirect account now to receive the delivery.
+You’ll need the recipient’s account number to deliver a gift.

 I Bonds stored in your gift box are in limbo.
 You can’t cash them out because they’re not yours.
-The recipient can’t cash them out either because they don’t have them yet.
+The recipient can’t cash them out either because the bonds aren’t in their account yet.

 There’s a minimum wait of five business days between buying and delivering to make sure your bank debit clears.
 There’s no maximum stay in the gift box.
 You can pre-purchase gifts and wait to deliver them at a much later time.
 You can also choose to deliver gifts in bits and pieces as opposed to in one lump sum.